Rule-Based Data Filtering Using LINQ

 or physician is equal to Stephen Lee

 Well, Code Effects Software has already invented such a UI by introducing its Rule Editor.
-Now, to achieve the same goal, all developers need to do is to add it to the page, set its Mode to Filter, add a Search button, and add a simple code to handle its click event (an ASP.NET example is used; an MVC example is available in our demo projects):
+Now, to achieve the same goal, all developers need to do is to add it to the page, set its Mode to Filter, add a Search button, and add a simple code to handle its click event (a classic ASP.NET WebForms example is used; implementation examples on all .NET web platforms are available in our demo projects page):

 namespace="CodeEffects.Rule.Asp" tagprefix="filter" %>